-Senate Bill 711 requires a district superintendent to forward to the state Board of Education (BOE) any recommendations to dismiss or not re-employ a teacher that include grounds that could lead to charges of a sexual nature.
+Senate Bill 711 requires a district superintendent to forward to the BOE any recommendations to dismiss or not re-employ a teacher that include grounds that could lead to charges of a sexual nature.
 The BOE must keep such recommendations confidential, except from school districts considering the employment of a teacher, and must notify the teacher of any such requests.